yU93r/SteamEmu/post_build/README.release.md

 ---

+## Prevent lobby creation:

+You can prevent lobby creation (created via steam matchmaking APIs) by creating a file called `disable_lobby_creation.txt` in your `steam_settings` folder.
+Check the example file.

+---

 ## More configurations:
 Due to the various changes and additions, it became tedious to document everything,
 so it is recommended to check each example file in the `steam_settings` folder.